-The tax rates for each period presented also reflect the proportional effects of state income taxes, limits on expensing of certain covered individual's compensation, and the cumulative effect of other small differences.
-Based on current projections, we estimate that after utilization of a portion of the R&D credits, between \$15.0 million and \$25.0 million of full-year 2024 income tax expense will be current.
+Based on current projections, we estimate that after utilization of a portion of the R&D credits, between \$25.0 million and \$35.0 million of full-year 2024 income tax expense will be current.
 Please refer to Note 4 - Income Taxes in Part I, Item 1 of this report for additional discussion.

 Changes in federal income tax laws or enactment of proposed legislation to increase the corporate tax rate and eliminate or reduce certain oil and gas industry deductions could have a material effect on our effective tax rate and current tax expense.
 Effective for tax years beginning after December 31, 2022, the Inflation Reduction Act of 2022 provides for a 15 percent corporate alternative minimum tax ("CAMT") on corporations with average adjusted financial statement income over \$1.0 billion for any three-year period preceding the tax year.
-Please refer to Overview of Liquidity and Capital Resources below and to the Risk Factors section in Part 1, Item 1A of our 2023 Form 10-K for additional discussion.
+The CAMT could become applicable to us beginning in 2025.
+Please refer to Overview of Liquidity and Capital Resources below and to the Risk Factors section in Part 1, Item 1A of our 2023 Form 10-K, and Exhibit 99.2 to our Current Report on Form 8-K filed with the SEC on July 18, 2024, for additional discussion.